gagath/prometheus-hdparm-exporter/README.md

 - `active/idle` means the disk is spinning
 - `standby` means the disk is not spinning
+- `unknown` means the disk did not report anything useful

 The last line is the log line coming from the server’s stdout in the background; it is not present in the HTTP response.